odie5533/WarcMiddleware/README.md

 WarcMiddleware
 ==============
-WarcMiddleware lets users seamlessly download a mirror copy of a website when running a web crawl with the Python web crawler Scrapy.
-WarcMiddleware is a DownloaderMiddleware for Scrapy that saves a web crawl to a Web ARChive (WARC) file (ISO 28500).
+WarcMiddleware is an addon for the Python web crwaler Scrapy that saves a mirror of a website to a Web ARChive (WARC) file (ISO 28500).

+There are two ways to use WarcMiddleware: (1) as a replacement ClientFactory or (2) as a DownloaderMiddleware.
+The former is recommended.
+As a ClientFactory, WarcMiddleware hooks into Scrapy's HTTP class and saves the raw requests and responses.
+The DownloaderMiddleware version configures itself to save the requests and responses that Scrapy sends it.
+The problem with this method is that Scrapy does not pass along the raw data and some of it is lost along the way.

 Prerequisites
 =============